 “If an Investigation or Inquiry is in progress (or likely or imminent), all records relevant to the Investigation or Inquiry (including those due for destruction) must be identified and preserved until the action and any subsequent actions are completed.”

-On 5 April 2018, Cathrin Cassarchis, State Archivist and Executive Director State Records issued a disposal freeze for government records relating to children.
+On 5 April 2018, Cathrin Cassarchis, the then State Archivist and Executive Director State Records issued a disposal freeze for government records relating to children.
 This freeze applies to all Western Australian State and local government organisations, and outsourced agents creating or maintaining relevant records for these organisations.

 Any such records held by State or local government organisations, or their outsourced agents, must not be destroyed until further notice.